-In order to better understand the network behavior under external drive with temporal white noise, we first returned to the PING model without M-current (Fig. 5A).
-When we stimulated this model with white noise, we found the same signature of frequency dependent transmission as in our experiments (Fig. 5B-C, as compared to Fig. 4B-E).
-This effect was also evident in the LIF network (Fig. S7A), and in a PING network without I-to-I connectivity (Fig. S7B).
-The model permitted us to separate excitatory from inhibitory activity, and we found that input in-phase with network excitation, and phase-advanced with respect to network inhibition is preferentially transmitted (Fig. 5B).
-We computed the Granger causality spectra between the white noise input and the multi-unit activity in the network, and found a high degree of qualitative similarity to our empirical spectra (Fig. 5C, black line; Fig. 4C,E).
-Again, because we could separate excitation from inhibition in the model, we could separately investigate the transfer from the white-noise input to the excitatory (Fig. 5C, red line) and the inhibitory (Fig. 5C, blue line) activity of the network (see Fig. S7C for corresponding STAs).
-This suggests that the white-noise components transmitted to network excitation are broader, as compared to the components transmitted to the inhibition.
-We further investigated the transfer between the excitatory and inhibitory units of the network (Fig. 5D).
-Excitatory units transmitted variance at gamma, and additionally significant lowfrequency variance, to the output of the inhibitory network, whereas inhibitory units transmitted primarily gamma-band components back to the excitatory units (Fig. 5D).
+In order to better understand the network behavior under external drive with temporal white noise, we first returned to the PING model without M-current (Figure 5A, inset).
+When we stimulated this model with white noise, we found the same signature of frequency-dependent transmission as in our experiments

+(Figures 5A-5C, as compared with Figures 4B-4E).
+This effect was also evident in the LIF network (Figure S8A) and in a PING network without I-to-I connectivity (Figure S8B).
+The model permitted us to separate excitatory from inhibitory activity, and we found that input in-phase with network excitation and phase-advanced with respect to network inhibition is preferentially transmitted (Figure 5A).
+We computed the Granger causality spectra between the white-noise input and the MUA in the network and found a high degree of qualitative similarity to our empirical spectra (Figure 5B, black line, and Figures 4C and 4E).
+Again, because we could separate excitation from inhibition in the model, we could separately investigate the transfer from the white-noise input to the excitatory (Figure 5B, red line) and the inhibitory (Figure 5B, blue line) activity of the network (see Figure S8C for corresponding STAs).
+This suggests that the white-noise components transmitted to network excitation are broader, as compared with the components transmitted to the inhibition.
+We further investigated the transfer between the E-I units of the network (Figure 5C).
+Excitatory units transmitted variance at gamma, and additionally significant low-frequency variance, to the output of the inhibitory network, whereas inhibitory units transmitted primarily gamma-band components back to the excitatory units (Figure 5C).